Skip to main content

 Education Abroad

 Students are often able to participate in the UC Education Abroad Program (EAP) and UC San Diego’s Opportunities Abroad Program (OAP) while still making progress toward the major.
 Students considering this option should discuss their plans with the Department of Psychology Student Affairs Office before going abroad.
 Courses taken abroad must be preapproved by the Department of Psychology in order to be applied to the major.
-Students may receive credit for a maximum of three upper-division psychology courses from their courses taken abroad.
+Students may receive credit for a maximum of three upper-division psychology courses taken outside of UC San Diego, including abroad courses.
 Information on EAP/OAP is detailed in the Education Abroad Program section of the UC San Diego General Catalog.
 Interested students should contact the Study Abroad UC San Diego office.